KelinLyu/CSE-110-Lab-0-1/index.md

 # Styling
 The above lines test the headings.
 Here comes the **Styling** text.
 As you can see, *markdown* is very interesting, ~~isn't it?~~ **I'm being _honest_ right now!**<sub>Am I serious?</sub><sup>Oh god this is finally over!</sup>
 # Quoting
 > Create a new file called index.md.
 This is where you'll create your User Page, which should include content that introduces who you are as a programmer and as a person.
 Your User Page must be made with Markdown.
-For this assignment, your page must include the following:
+For this assignment...
 ```
 #include <iostream>
 int main() {